kokchun/Portfolio-Kokchun-Giang/README.md

 # kokchun giang :man_teacher:

 I am a passionate data engineer, data scientist and AI teacher who loves working with data and creating valuable insights to aid people and organisations.

-You can see my working experience timeline in the figure above.
+Currently running my company AIgineer and open to consulting works and collaborations so feel free to contact me :-)

 <!-- ## AI teacher